-Putting aside how many guests you want for a moment, you need to decide on exactly what wedding you are dreaming of having, and if you can pull it off in your time frame and budget.
+Putting aside how many guests you want for a moment, you need to decide on exactly what wedding you are dreaming of having, whether you want to get married in a dreamy Wedding Venue West Sussex, with a fairytale kind of dress or in simple attire in a venue right next to your own home.
+Then figure out if you can pull it off in your time frame and budget.

 The time of year you get married is an important part to consider and discuss.
 Some people are set on a specific season for when they get married, but they can change their minds in an instant with a little thought into what each season offers.

 The beauty and warmth of summer is intoxicating for brides, they can be surrounded by fresh flowers, great weather, and stunning surroundings, it is no wonder that it is a wedding day favourite.
 Not only that, but summertime is when people book annual leave and kids are out of school so attending a wedding is easier!
 However, it is not all sunshine and roses, the heat can be harsh and it can be hard to calm wedding guests who hate the weather.

 If you want to host the wedding ceremony or wedding party outside then you are going to contend with bugs like flies and wasps who want to fly around the food and get into your flowers which can be a nightmare.
 Summer is a beautiful time to get married, but is it the best time?
 Plus, the cost can be higher due to it being a high time for people to get married.

 Not too hot, not too cold, just right for someone who loves a blossoming wedding.
 Spring brings with it new life, so the season would be the perfect time to get married.
 Not many people will vacation around the spring holidays so you may get a better turnout when you are thinking about how many people you should invite to your wedding.